winnermicro/wm_iot_sdk/CONTRIBUTING_EN.md

 ## 💻 Development Environment

-Development is supported on Windows, Linux and macOS systems.
+Development is supported on Windows, and Linux systems.
 For detailed environment setup guide, please refer to the [WM_IoT_SDK Programming Guide](http://doc.winnermicro.net).

 ## 📦 Code Repository